Skip to main content

 There are a few different ways to structure the groups and subgroups when working with locations and roles.
 Here are two examples.

-Example 1 - roles as parent group
+Example 1 - roles as a parent group

-Example 2 - locations as parent group
+Example 2 - locations as a parent group

-In this example it's up to you which approach you want to take and what works better for your organisation.
+In this example, it's up to you which approach you want to take and what works better for your organisation.

 Did this answer your question?